We're Only in It for the Money: Critical reception

 We're Only In It For the Money was released on March 4, 1968, by Verve Records.
 The album was unexpectedly embraced by the hippie subculture it criticized.
-It peaked at number 30 on the Billboard 200, making it the most successful Mothers album up to that point.
+It peaked at number 30 on the Billboard 200, making it the most successful Mothers album.
 Zappa biographer Barry Miles notes that Zappa’s satire was often misread as affectionate or self-referential humor by those he was mocking, which was later most evident with the success of his single "Valley Girl".

 Barret Hansen praised the album in an April 1968 review for Rolling Stone.
 He felt it was the most "advanced" rock album released up to that date, though not necessarily the "best"; he compared Zappa with the Beatles, and felt that the wit and sharpness of Zappa's lyrics was more intelligent, but unless one were to adopt a utilitarian view, he would not deny the beauty of the Beatles' music.
 He concluded that while the initial listening may be significantly profound, due to the reliance on shock, subsequent listening may be reduced in value; and he returns to a comparison with the Beatles, in which he feels that Zappa has the greater musical genius, but is less comfortable to listen to.

 AllMusic writer Steve Huey wrote, "the music reveals itself as exceptionally strong, and Zappa's politics and satirical instinct have rarely been so focused and relevant, making We're Only in It for the Money quite possibly his greatest achievement."
 Robert Christgau gave the album an A, writing, "With bohemia permanent and changed utterly, this early attack on its massification hasn't so much dated as found its context.
 Cheap sarcasm is forever."
 In 2012, Uncut described the album as a "satirical psych-rock gem".

 It was voted number 343 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 As of 2015, the album was ranked number 297 on Rolling Stone magazine's list of the 500 greatest albums of all time.
 Additionally, Rolling Stone ranked the album number 77 in its August 1987 article, "The Top 100: The Best Albums of the Last Twenty Years".
 It is also included in the book 1001 Albums You Must Hear Before You Die along with their album Freak Out!.